BSc (Hons) Health & Social Science

-If you are applying based on your previous qualifications, you will usually have achieved a minimum of 90 credits from a Level 3 qualification such as A Levels or BTECs.
+If you are applying based on your previous qualifications, you will usually have achieved a minimum of 90 credits from a Level 3 qualification such as A Levels or BTECs

 Mature learner 21+:

-The following will be required to complete:
+You will be required to complete the following: